Tutorial - Getting Started with PCB Design

 - Click on Validate Changes.
 If all changes are validated, a green tick will appear next to each change in the Status list.
 If the changes are not validated, close the dialog, check the Messages panel and resolve any errors.

 - Click on Execute Changes to send the changes to the PCB.
-When completed, the Done column entries become ticked.
+When completed, the Done column entries become ticked (as shown in the image above).

 - The target PCB opens with the Engineering Change Order dialog open on top of it, click to Close the dialog.